dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3232: Alliances based on enmity are complex and risky.
+### T3232: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|